Tellin' Stories: Tracks

-Discussing the opening song "With No Shoes", Burgess said some of its lyrics were influenced by Smash Hits (1968) by the Jimi Hendrix Experience and Solid Air (1973) by John Martyn.
-The song's title was taken from Kung Fu, where the character Caine refrained from wearing shoes.
+Discussing the opening song "With No Shoes", Burgess said he and Mark Collins wanted to make something between Solid Air (1973) by John Martyn, which was owned by the former, and Smash Hits (1968) by the Jimi Hendrix Experience, which was owned by the latter.
+The song's title was taken from Kung Fu, where the character Kwai Chang Caine refrained from wearing shoes.
 "North Country Boy" discusses a man attempting to cheer himself up; Burgess said this person was himself, explaining that he remade "Girl from the North Country" (1963) by Dylan from a man's perspective.
-"Tellin' Stories" was initially named "Laughing Gravy", with some of the lyrics being influenced by John Wesley Harding (1967) by Dylan.
+For it, Burgess said he and Collins tried to mix the work of the Rolling Stones and Simon & Garfunkel.
+"Tellin' Stories" was initially named "Laughing Gravy", a reference to Laurel and Hardy, with some of the lyrics being influenced by John Wesley Harding (1967) by Dylan.
 It is a neo-psychedelia song that evokes This Is the Sea (1985)-era the Waterboys.
-Collins reworked Burgess' melody for the track, prompting the latter to re-do the lyrics.
-Rowlands' contribution to the track saw the addition of a count down during the introduction.
+Rob Collins did not like the initial version of the song done at Windermere, suggesting they rework the melody, which eventually happened.
+This alteration prompted Burgess to re-do the lyrics.
+Collins also proposed adding a drum-and-guitar break between each verse and chorus section.
+Rowlands' contribution to the track saw the addition of a countdown during the introduction; it was originally from 1 to 10, but was edited to only include 1, 2, and 9.